TechExperiences/SE-Sandbox-Environment-Guide/SE-Sandbox-Guide/Guide02.md

 1. Generate Bicep templates and deployment assets.
 1. Validate the generated assets in VS Code.
 1. Deploy the solution in the Sandbox Environment.
-1. Review the deployed environment and confirm that all three Caldova challenges are addressed.
+1. Review the deployed environment and confirm that all three challenges are addressed.
-1. Test the multi-agent solution.

 ### Steps: Access the Cloud & AI Platform Technical Workshops web application